-Purple corn, once a staple of the Incan empire, is botanically the same species as regular table corn, but has a deep purple color.
+Purple corn, once a staple of the Incan empire, is botanically the same species as yellow corn, but has a deep purple color.
 It has long been used by people of the Peruvian Andes to color beverages and food.
-Most commonly, ‘maiz morado’ is used to make both alcoholic and nonalcoholic versions of a popular beverage called Chicha Morada.
-The dark purple color is due to natural pigments known as anthocyanins, which are rich in antioxidants.
-Purple corn has a higher antioxidant capacity than blueberries, which is leading many nutritionists to place purple corn in the category of super foods.
+Most commonly, maiz morado is used to make a popular beverage called chicha morada.
+The dark purple color is due to natural pigments known as anthocyanins, which are potent antioxidants.
+Purple corn has a higher antioxidant capacity than blueberries, which is leading many nutritionists to place purple corn in the category of “superfoods”.

-The antioxidants found in purple corn have anti-inflammatory abilities and encourage connective tissue regeneration.
-Studies also indicate that they reduce the risk of cardiovascular disease, inhibit abnormal cell growth, promote collagen formation, and improve circulation.
-Purple corn flour can be used wherever you would use regular corn flour, corn meal, or as a substitute for other flour to give your favorite corn-based dishes an extra antioxidant burst.
+Purple corn flour can be used wherever you would use regular corn flour, corn meal, or as a substitute for another flour to give your favorite corn-based dishes a beautiful color and an extra antioxidant burst.
 It can be used in raw chocolates, breads, tortillas, pancakes, muffins, and cakes.
-It will add an amazing color to your traditional recipes while boosting the nutritional value.
-Popular Peruvian recipes include mazamorra morada and chicha sherbert.
+Popular Peruvian recipes include mazamorra morada and chicha sorbet.

 Sundried Kernels, selected, milled.
 No preservatives or additives.